jorgeloopzz/fast_encryption/README.md

 The `fstab` file is actually the one used by the kernel to mount the partitions before loading the operating system.

 > [!WARNING]
-> Here comes the most critical part of the whole process, since if any bad data is written to the file, you won't be able to power on your computer.
+> Here comes the most critical part of the whole process, since if any bad information is written to the file, you won't be able to power on your computer.

-`fstab` follows the next information structure, and as the same way with the `crypttab` file, it will be added automatically by the script.
+`fstab` follows the next information structure, and as the same way with `crypttab`, it will be added automatically by the script.

 ```bash
 <file system>	<mount point>	<type>	<options>	<dump>	<pass>